-Mani Peninsula is a region of Greece that covers the middle southern peninsula of Peloponnese.
+Mani Peninsula is a region of Greece that covers the peninsula of southern Peloponnese.
 Despite the inhospitable landscape of barren rocks and cliffs that dive into the deep sea, this region is one of the most authentic and traditional places a visitor can experience in Greece.
-Follow us on this trip to Mani, meet its charming wild beauty and history and taste Greece like a local!

 Table of Contents